moonbuggy/docker-dnsmasq-updater/README.md

 configuration, with a single global manager instance being updated through an API by agents running on each Swarm node.

-To enable manager mode Docker Dnsmasq Updater should be run with the `--manager` argument.

-The manager can run anywhere, it doesn't need to be in the Swarm, so long as the agents can access the API.
-If desired, the manager script can be run on the device running _dnsmasq_, using the `--local` argument to write to a hosts file on the local system.
+The main _dnsmasq_updater.py_ script will not run in a Swarm environment in the default `--standalone` mode.
+Manager mode must be enabled with the `--manager` argument on the command line or the `mode` value in the config file.

+Conversely, the Agent _will_ run on standalone Docker hosts, so it's possible to run multiple standalone hosts (and/or Swarms) through a single manager instance.

 In manager mode the script won't listen to the Docker socket directly, only ingesting API data.
 Agents need to be running on all devices in the Swarm to catch all relevant container/service activity.

+The manager instance can run anywhere, it doesn't need to be in the Swarm, so long as the Agents can access the API.
+If desired, the manager script can be run on the device running _dnsmasq_, using the `--local` argument to write to a hosts file on the local system.

 #### Agent usage
-The agent is a separate script, `dnsmasq_updater_agent.py`, to remove unnecessary overhead and minimize resource demands on the Swarm nodes.
+The Agent is a separate script, _dnsmasq_updater_agent.py_, to remove unnecessary overhead and minimize resource demands on the Swarm nodes.
 Configuration is similar to the main script, we're just aiming at the API of a manager instance instead of a remote SSH server.